Al "Jazzbeaux" Collins

 Bing Crosby was a frequent guest of the station and is being interviewed here by John Jensen in the Spring of 1976

 John started at KREP (105.7) in Santa Clara, California in 1968 with a show devoted to the music and sounds of the 1930s through the 1950s.
 It was called the "Young Old Timers Show" and was very popular in the San Jose area.
 In 1972 he moved his program to KMPX when it started to play big band music.
 In a short time, he became general manager and remained so until the station changed hands and formats in 1978.

 As part of the arrangement with the vacating owners, John agreed to stay until the day it went off the air in exchange for obtaining the entire music library.
 Today that cadre of 16,000 albums, 45s, 78s, transcriptions and reel-to-reel tapes from three different radio stations is housed at his home near Seattle, Washington.

 John has remained active in maintaining and adding to the music of that era and often gives lectures on its music, people and events.
-He currently serves as Senior Director of Public Relations at World Vision in Federal Way, Washington after 25 years of service.
+He recently retired as Senior Director of Public Relations at World Vision in Federal Way, Washington after 25 years of service.
 He currently lectures on behalf of the state speaker's bureau, Humanities Washington and also through the University of Washington and Bellevue College Extended Education programs.

 LES MANN - AFTERNOON ANNOUNCER

 Les was there from the very beginning and had a great love for playing Billy Holiday and Bessie Smith.
 If anyone caught what the potential for playing big band music on radio was to become, it was Les.

 Bill contributed greatly to the weekend sound with his knowledge of the genre we were playing.
 His listeners enjoyed his camaraderie and his youth attracted young people like himself to discover what was so great about the music.
 He passed away in the 1990s.